Oak & Coal and the California Roll

-- White stuff grated ninniku: Love garlic, but the only thing I could think of is the chicken possibly, maybe the chicken thighs.
+- White stuff grated ninniku: I love garlic, but the only thing I could think of using it on is the chicken possibly, maybe the chicken thighs.

 - Green stuff yuzu kosho: is great with a lot of things like pork, chicken, and seafood like scallops.
 This condiment, if it were to be marketed to the mainstream market correctly, it’d probably be up there with the popularity of Sriracha sauce.

-- The tray: I don’t think I tasted it, but it must be their “tare” which is basically a teriyaki sauce – you know what to with this (put it on everything like you already do).
+- The tray: I don’t think I tasted it, but it must be their “tare” which is basically a teriyaki sauce – you know what to with teriyaki sauce (you put it on everything like you already do).

 Other condiments not pictured:

-- Sansho Pepper: a spicy peppercorn that’ll give your tongue a tingle.
-You’ll want to use it on chicken.
+- Sansho Pepper: a spicy peppercorn that’ll give your tongue a tingle, and you’ll want to use it on chicken.

 - Shichimi togarashi: 7-spices chili pepper which includes hemp seed is used on all sorts of things if you like to spice up your food (not really spicy).

 - Furikake: a seasoning which is a mixture of fish flakes, dried seaweed, and sesame seeds.